TranTrungHiu/happy-women-day/README.md

-Here’s a draft for the `README.md` file for your repository, `happy-women-day`:

----

 # Happy Women's Day

 A creative and interactive web project celebrating International Women's Day, built using HTML, SCSS, JavaScript, and CSS.